flang-compiler/f18/documentation/C++style.md

 (e.g., `clear()` and `size()` member functions in a class that implements a container).
-1. Non-public data members should be named with leading miniscule (lower-case) letters, internal camelCase capitalization, and a trailing underscore, e.g. `DoubleEntryBookkeepingSystem myLedger_;`.
+1. Non-public data members should be named with leading miniscule (lower-case) letters, internal camelCase capitalization, and an optional trailing underscore, e.g. `DoubleEntryBookkeepingSystem myLedger_;`.
 POD structures with only public data members shouldn't use trailing underscores, since they don't have class functions from which data members need to be distinguishable.